Whether it’s summer or winter, you would need to bring your best rain jacket with you if you are going camping, trekking or hiking outdoors.

 Mike’s Top Choice

 Out of all the eight rain jackets listed above, Mike’s Gear Reviews thinks that The North Face men’s Venture 2 Jacket is the best rain jacket that you can get your hands on.
-It is averagely priced at $120 and has all the basic and extra features that you need in a rain gear.
+It is averagely priced and has all the basic and extra features that you need in a rain gear.
 You can not go wrong with this.

 However, if you are particularly looking for a women’s jacket, we think that the Columbia Women’s Switchback II is the best women’s rain jacket on the list.
 It is affordably priced and yet it does its job very well.